The Town of Deep River is accepting applications for the 2023 Community Grant Program.

 Every year the Municipality receives more grant requests than it can fund.
 The objective of this Municipal Community Grants Program is to treat all organizations fairly and consistently and to share available resources throughout the municipality.
-Grants are intended to provide modest levels of support and assistance to community non-profit organizations.
+Grants are intended to provide modest support and assistance to community non-profit organizations.

 The different types of grants awarded under the Grants Program are as identified.